top of page

 Gidon Lev

-of the Nazi "Grosse Aktion" in which 25,000 Jews were gassed to death.
+of the Nazi "Grosse Aktion" in which 25,000 Jews were sent to Treblinka.

 Doris Löw, Gidon's mother, pregnant with Gidon in this photo, survived four years in Terezin as a slave laborer.
 She survived the camp and later moved to Canada.
-She passed away in 2003/
+She passed away in Israel in 2003.

-Ernst Löw Gidon's father, was a slave laborer in Terezin for four years before he was put on a transport to Auschwitz where, weak with typhus, he lived long enough to be put on a transport to Buchenwald.
-He is recorded as having arrived dead.
+Ernst Löw Gidon's father, was a slave laborer in Terezin for four years before he was put on a transport to Auschwitz and tattooed as prisoner B12156.
+Two weeks before Auschwitz was liberated on January 27th, 1945, Ernst was sent on a death march to Buchenwald.
+He never arrived.

 Copy of Gidon's (Peter W. Löw) paperwork and Jewish Star.
 He was number 885.